ibhavikmakwana/extension_method_workshop/public/step_01/instructions.md

 # Introduction

-Welcome to the Extension Method workshop and customize the existing class to use it easily!
+Welcome to the Extension Method workshop.
+In this workshop, you'll learn how to customize existing classes to make them easier to use!

-Dart has added a feature called `Extension method` in Dart 2.7.
-This allows us to add functionality to existing libraries but before we learn about it, let's see what problem it solves.
+Dart 2.7 added a feature called extension methods which allow programmers to add new functionality to existing classes.
+Before we learn more about extension methods, let's see what problem they solve.

 ## What we'll see

-1. Converting a number to local currency format
+1. Converting a number to local currency format.
-2. Using Utility class to reduce repetitive code
+2. Using a utility class to reduce repetitive code.
-3. Replacing Utility class with Extension Methods
+3. Replacing the utility class with extension methods.

 ## 1. Converting a number to local currency format